Yanchep line: Mandurah line

 The contract for the City Project was awarded to Leighton–Kumagai Gumi in February 2004 for $324.5 million.
 Construction began later that month.
 With the opening of the Thornlie line as a branch of the Armadale line, through services to the Armadale line ceased on 8 August 2005 and Joondalup line trains began terminating at Perth station, in preparation for through running with the Mandurah line.
 By October 2005, the Joondalup line tracks west of Perth station had been slewed 6 m to the south to make way for the construction of the tunnel portal.
 The City Project reached practical completion in September 2007.
-From 7 October to 14 October 2007, the Joondalup line was shut down between Leederville and Perth stations and the Fremantle line was fully shut down to connect the tunnel tracks to the Joondalup line.
-The Joondalup line reopened on 15 October 2007 with its new southern terminus at Esplanade station.
-(Note: Esplanade station was renamed Elizabeth Quay station on 31 January 2016.)
-The Mandurah line opened on 23 December 2007.
+From 7 October to 14 October 2007, the Joondalup line was shut down between Leederville and Perth stations to connect the tunnel tracks to the Joondalup line.
+The Joondalup line reopened on 15 October 2007 with its new southern terminus at Esplanade station, (Note: Esplanade station was renamed Elizabeth Quay station on 31 January 2016.) and the Mandurah line opened on 23 December 2007.

-In September 2008, the Liberal Party committed $49 million to expanding parking along the Joondalup and Mandurah lines by three thousand bays, in response to car parks reaching capacity following the opening of the Mandurah line.
-Labor committed to adding two thousand bays instead.
-Following the Liberal Party's victory in the 2008 state election, work began on the car park expansions in October 2009, starting with Greenwood and Whitfords stations.
-By July 2012, the three thousand parking bay promise had been exceeded.